LvanWerven/S2CFC-approach/README.md

 This is the gitlab repo for the University of Utrecht Business Informatics Master thesis of Linde van Werven.
 Included in this repo is the code of the designed S2CF+C approach for preprocessing and comparing Symplicit90y software execution event data to compare the FLA workflow.

-> ## WARNING
-> The configs, .sh script and history in this repository contain study ID's, usernames and file and folder paths.
-This is sensitive data.
-Therefore, do NOT make this repository public and be careful of where to this repository is cloned.

 ## Included
 In this repo the following things are included:
 * code: holding the python files to execute the S2CF+C approach and it's two modules.
 An overview of the working of the approach and the included modules can be found in the thesis report chapter 7.
 More detailed information about the code can be found in the folder and as inline comments in the python files.
-* documentation-development-approach: holds two pdf documents containing the observations, analysis and decisions made that formed the S2CF+C approach.
-This information might be usefull for a following up use case, to understand how the S2CF+C approach was developed and tweaked.
 * MBI-thesis-report-LvW.pdf: my thesis report including the key insights from developing and applying the S2CF+C approach.

 ## Installation